 What it is: A brand refresh is a strategic, intentional facelift for your brand.
 In a refresh process, your main goal is to revitalize, modernize, and update the visual look and aesthetic of your brand.

-You might give your brand a refresh when the logo, visual imagery, or messaging is outdated or falling short of your competitors.
+You might give your brand a refresh when the logo design, visual imagery, or messaging is outdated or falling short of your competitors.
 The refresh becomes part of a comprehensive plan to boost business and remove any factors that could contribute to stagnation or lack of growth.

 A brand refresh keeps the core functions of a brand or business the same, while allowing that brand to open a new chapter in its story.
 This is often done to keep pace with similar offerings in your industry.